DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-12-08-adding-a-way-for-users-to-create-api-clients.md

 - on or after the date the API client is created
 - no more than 12 months in the future

-For example, if an API client is created on 9 January 2026, the expiry date cannot be after 9 January 2027.
+For example, if a user creates an API client on 8 December 2025, the expiry date cannot be after 8 December 2026.

-If the user enters a date that is too far in the future, we show the error message:
+If the user enters a date that is too far in the future, we show the error message, for example:

-> Expiry date must be within 12 months
+> Expiry date must be between 8 December 2025 and 8 December 2026

-If the user enters a date in the past, we show the error message:
+If the user enters a date in the past, we show the same error message.

-> Expiry date must be in the future

 If the user enters an incomplete or incorrect date, we follow the [GOV.UK design system guidance on validating dates](https://design-system.service.gov.uk/components/date-input/#error-messages).